 NFL schedule release: Here are the 12 best games in 2023 season

-Here are 12 must-see games on the 2023 NFL schedule originally appeared on NBC Sports Philadelphia
+Here are 12 must-see games on the 2023 NFL schedule originally appeared on NBC Sports Chicago

 The 2023 NFL schedule is set.